ivanahepjuk/SensoricNet-particle-meter/README.md

 # SensoricNet-particle-meter

+*ALL FILES IN THIS SensoricNet-Particle-Meter REPOSITORY ARE PUBLISHED UNDER GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007*

-This is repo for sensoric net, project backed by Vodafone.
+This is repo for sensoricnet, project backed by Vodafone.
 Nb-Iot stuff.

 # Firmware